shubhradeepnandi/shubhradeepnandi.github.io/_posts/2016-10-12-Underfit-Overfit.md

 ![poly_9_overfit](/images/tutorials/underfit-overfit/poly_9_overfit.jpg)

 Do you see what I am seeing?
-What a tragic!
+What a tragedy!
 It doesn't seem to fit the new data at all!
 We don't even feel the need of computing the accuracy on the new data!
 So what the hell this is all about?

 As I told you before, in the first post, that we only provided a fixed set of training data, and the Model will have to deal with new data which it has never seen before.
 New data, which may vary in unpredictable way in real life, penalized our trained Model this time!
 In Machine Learning term, we call it **OVERFITTING** problem (or High Variance).
 Overfitting, as the name is self-explained itself, means that the Model fits the data very well when we prodived a set of data containing a lot of features.
 We can see that the Model tends to memorize the data, rather than to learn from it, which makes it unable to predict the new data.